 What does the Bible say about tattoos, ink, or markings on the body?
 One very controversial topic that often comes up among Christians is whether or not they should get tattoos or ink on their body.
 Should Christians get tattoos?
 Would it be a sin for Christians to get tattoos?
 Some Christians consider getting tattoos of scriptures, tattoos of Jesus, a cross, or other religious body markings.
 Is this appropriate behavior?
 What does the Bible say about tattoos?

 First, it is worthwhile to note that many wonderful and faithful Christians today may have gotten a tattoo at some point in their past (most likely before they became Christians).
 There are Godly people in my church with tattoos that they received before they knew Christ.
 My wife’s grandfather has a tattoo, and he is a Christian.
 Some pastors may even have tattoos, deacons may have tattoos, and just about any Christian could potentially have a tattoo before they came to Christ.
-Even I considered a tattoo at one point as well.
+In my teenage days, even I considered a tattoo at one point (I never followed through, however).

 Obviously, having a tattoo means nothing when you come to Christ.
 When you are saved, you are saved, and any sins you’ve done in your past are forgiven.
 Christians should be cautious about passing judgment on other Christians who may have tattoos, simply because this may be a part of their past life.

 Also, getting a tattoo will not make you lose your salvation, and abstaining from tattoos will not give you salvation.
 Salvation is by faith alone in Christ alone.

 This article is not going to address the issue of Christians who have tattoos from their past, but rather, whether or not a person who is currently a Christian should get a NEW tattoo.